moryama171/fullstack2020/part6/README.md

 - Redux store to manage app state
 - Access dispatch and state with `react-redux`
 - Manage combined reducers
+- Communication between Redux and server
+- Asynchronous actions with `redux-thunk`

 ## Notes